 I am a research engineer at CNRS since December 2021.
 I am working in the research lab SIMM, at ESPCI in Paris.
 I focus on rheology, and I especially design experiments coupling rheology and visualisation methods.

-I obtained a PhD in Physics in September 2016.
+I obtained my PhD in Physics in September 2016.
 It was prepared under supervision of Catherine Barentin, at the University of Lyon, in the “Liquids and interfaces” group of Institut Lumière Matière (Institute of Light and Matter).
 During my PhD I worked on experiments aiming at clarifying the role of capillarity in yield-stress fluids systems with free surfaces.

 On this website you will be able to find some information about me and my research.
 Browse the menu and read more details about my research projects.

-Last update : November 2021
+Last update : December 2021